 “The origins of female circumcision is [sic] rooted too distantly in human history to be fruitfully traced.
 The ritual has always been so widespread that it cannot have arisen from a single origin.
 Although always entangled in beliefs and superstitions with a mystical or religious background, the various peoples practicing it do not conform to a common racial, social or religious pattern.
 As a matter of fact no continent in the world has been exempt….”1

 Like male circumcision, the female operation has been widely practiced by Semitic peoples.
 Many Moslem peoples and Egyptians still practice this rite.
 It is believed that the Israelites at one time also circumcised their female children.2 This is significant, for our current (United States) medical fad of infant male circumcision has come about partially as a result of Jewish influence.
-If the Jews still circumcised their female infants, perhaps we too would be circumcising our baby girls.
+If the Jews still circumcised their female infants, perhaps Non Jewish Americans too would also be circumcising our baby girls.

 The practice of female genital mutilation has been widespread throughout many parts of the world, although it has not been practiced nearly to the extent of male circumcision.